grifas/AGNavigationBarShape/README.md

 -  Choose shape mode (0: Zigzag, 1: Wave, 2: Square) (Zigzag by default)
 -  Custom number of cycle (9 by default)
 -  Custom background color (orange by default)
+-  Custom height of the shape (10 by default)

 ## Author